stevenrobertson/sd-docs/report/filtering.md

   the querying portion of the algorithm (where most of the computation time comes from) which searches through the binary tree is highly parallelizable.

+## Spatial Filtering

+A **window function** is a mathematical function that is zero-valued outside of some chosen interval while manipulating the values inside that interval.
+The simplest window is the rectangular window.
+It simply takes a chunk the portion of the signal fitting inside in the window leaving discontinuities at the edges (unless the signal is entirely within the limits of the window) [6].
+Filter shapes available in flam3 are the Guassian (default), Bell, Blackman, Box, Bspline, Hamming, Hanning, Hermite, Mitchell, Quadratic, and Triangle [8].

 ## Motion Blurring

 Motion blur is the visual effect that occurs when a moving object is caputered